 2. Regularly used expressions and basic customs found outside conventional Japanese companies

-1) Language used in sales Taking appointments, visiting customers, introducing your company, explaining products, negotiating prices and finalizing a sale.
+1) Language used in sales Taking appointments, visiting customers, introducing your company, explaining products.

 2) Language used in the service industry Receiving customers, basic greetings, engaging customers, recommending a service or product, settling accounts, bidding customers farewell.